-- Debbie Tedds leads the officers and staff of Warwickshire Police. - Responsible for the operational delivery of policing. - Advises the Police and Crime Commissioner on strategy and budget to meet current threats and risk. - Has operational independence and complete discretion as to who, or what, should be investigated. - Is politically independent.
+- Leads the officers and staff of Warwickshire Police. - Responsible for the operational delivery of policing. - Advises the Police and Crime Commissioner on strategy and budget to meet current threats and risk. - Has operational independence and complete discretion as to who, or what, should be investigated. - Is politically independent.